biagioo/TypingGame/README.md

 Backend:
 - CD into backend-api
 - run bundle install
-- run rails db:migrate
+- run 'rails db:migrate'
-- run rails db:seed
+- run 'rails db:seed'

 Frontend:
 - CD into frontend
+- run 'npm install'

+To start the application:

-- run npm install
+- CD into backend-api and run 'rails s'
-- run npm start
+- CD into frontend and run 'npm start'